QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 differences, social network structure, and market heterogeneity while maintaining a grasp of overall market trends.

-The following are my research proposals:
+The following are our research proposals:

 + Study on the relationship between the probability distribution of individual acceptance of new products in the market and the product diffusion rate: Explore